 Why are there so few streets named after women in Vienna?
 And why are monuments currently being torn down off their pedestals in so many places?
-These are just a couple of the questions we explore in our hands-on exhibition Space for Kids.
-It’s Your Mo(nu)ment!, which can be seen in Kunsthalle Wien Karlsplatz until October 31, 2020.
+These are just a couple of the questions we explored in our hands-on exhibition Space for Kids.
+It’s Your Mo(nu)ment!
+(1/10 – 8/11 2020) at Kunsthalle Wien Karlsplatz.

-In our research for the exhibition, we came across a lot of really great books – and that’s why we want to give you a new reading recommendation each week while our exhibition is running:
+In our research for the exhibition, we came across a lot of really great books – and that’s why we want to give you a few reading recommendations:

 Book Tip #2:

 Lisbeth Kaiser: Little People, Big Dreams.
 Rosa Parks, illustrated by Marta Antelo, Insel Verlag, 2019